Lloyd's Register Group

-The richly decorated Old Library is an example of high quality joinery.
+The richly decorated Old Library is an example of high quality joiner.
 Mahogany bookcases, inlaid with rosewood and fruitwoods, line the room.
 The lightness of finishing was a fashionable reaction against the earnest designs of the earlier Victorian Gothic revival.
-The barrel-vaulted ceiling is elaborately stencilled by Shrigley and Hunt, incorporating nautical motifs, and the coats of arms of the great shipbuilding ports of the day: Belfast, Glasgow, Stockton-on-Tees, Greenock, Liverpool, Newcastle, Hartlepool, Sunderland and London.
+The barrel-vaulted ceiling is elaborately stencilled by Shrigley & Hunt, incorporating nautical motifs, and the coats of arms of the great shipbuilding ports of the day; Belfast, Glasgow, Stockton-On-Tees, Greenock, Liverpool, Newcastle, Hartlepool, Sunderland and London.

 The General Committee Landing is framed by a richly decorated bronze frieze, also by Frank Lynn Jenkins, which depicts maiden goddesses and the development of shipping from Viking longships to 17th century vessels.

 From the landing you can enter a small lobby that leads to our Old Board Room.
-To the left is our Old Chairman’s Office, originally the Classification Committee Room.
-Straight in front of you is a portrait of Thomas Chapman by Edward Gregory RA, and to the right, the Temeraire chair and a painting showing Amsterdam in winter by Jan Abrahamsz. van Beerstraten.
+To the left is our Old Chairmen’s Office, originally the Classification Committee Room.
+Straight in front of you is a portrait of Thomas Chapman by Edward Gregory RA, and to the right, the Temeraire Chair and a painting showing Amsterdam in winter by Jan Abrahamsz. van Beerstraten.